 Vision

-Our vision is to equip school leaders to transform North Carolina’s public school system into one of the academically highest-achieving in the world.
+Our vision is to cultivate a sustainable pipeline of school leaders who are prepared to lead and meet the evolving needs of North Carolina’s public school system—serving as a model for others to follow.

 Mission

 Our mission is to grow leadership capacity among practicing school leaders through programs that are aligned to the research-based NC and national performance evaluation standards and competencies for highly effective school leadership.